PDIS/transcript/2023-02-28-Conversation-with-Niffer-Nan-and-Jie-Tang.md

 ### Audrey Tang:
-The pandemic or infodemic issues has nothing really similar to the original issues we designed post application to solve in 2015.
+The pandemic or infodemic issues has nothing really similar to the original issues we designed pol.is applications to solve in 2015.
 At the time, it was solving Uber, Airbnb, and so on, which has completely different stakeholder configurations.

 ### Niffer Nan:
 That's right.